Oh Girl

-"Oh Girl" is a song written by Eugene Record and recorded by American soul vocal group the Chi-Lites, with Record on vocals and also producing.
+"Oh Girl" is a song written by Eugene Record and recorded by the American soul vocal group the Chi-Lites, with Record on vocals and also producing.
 It was released as a single on Brunswick Records in 1972.
 Included on the group's 1972 album A Lonely Man, "Oh Girl" centers on a relationship on the verge of break-up.

 "Oh Girl" was the Chi-Lites' first and only No. 1 single on the Billboard Hot 100, peaking at that position in May 1972 for one week.
 The single also reached the top position of the Billboard R&B Singles chart the following month, remaining in that position for two weeks.
 Billboard ranked it as the No. 13 song for 1972.
 In addition, it reached No. 14 on the UK Singles Chart in July 1972, and was a UK hit again in 1975 when reissued as a double A-side with "Have You Seen Her", this time reaching a new peak of No. 5.

 The song prominently features a harmonica.